Woodland surveys

 Revised Ancient Woodland Inventory for Surrey 2011

 The revised Ancient Woodland Inventory for Surrey, published in 2011, was the culmination of two and a half years work resulting in one of the most accurate and reliable habitat inventories in England.
-Among the organisations that contributed are Surrey County Council, the Borough & District councils, the Forestry Commission, Natural England, Surrey Wildlife Trust, Surrey Biodiversity Information Centre and the Surrey Hills AONB.
+Among the organisations that contributed are Surrey County Council, the Borough & District councils, the Forestry Commission, Natural England, Surrey Wildlife Trust, Surrey Biodiversity Information Centre and the Surrey Hills area of outstanding natural beauty.

 Previous to this revision project, planning authorities had relied upon the longstanding Ancient Woodland Inventory for Surrey to determine whether a development would impact upon ancient woodland.
 Although accurate, the dataset has had very little interim revision since publication in 1988 and its effectiveness for informing planning decisions was severely hampered by its general exclusion of sites smaller than two hectares in size and boundary accuracy.